aqilahshawel/Hackathon-2-Group-34/README.md

   This text based game takes the player into a coded world where they would navigate through a storyline to learn a part of their personality.
 Games are becoming more advanced nowadays especially with the evolvement of Artificial Intelligence, games are even playable with a small device in hand.

 ## Features
   For the feature of our game, we focused on how the storyline would help in processing the outcome of the end game.
-As our game is a storubased g
+Our game analyzes the choice players made throughout the game and the deccision is based on it.
+  One of the drawback for our game it that it does not have a wide option when it comes to the storyline.

 ## Storyline
-  The timeline for this games takes back to a memory when the player is still a middle school student with an active relation with their neighbors
+  The timeline for this game takes back to a memory when the player is still a middle school student with an active relationship with their neighbors

+  The choice picked by the players won't affect the storyline except for one part of the game, which is the second scenario however it only affects the end of scenario 2 only continuing the same scenario 3 regardless.